quixio/quix-streams/docs/windowing.md

 Example:

-- a moving vehicle sends the telemetry data, and it suddenly enters a zone without network coverage between 10:00 and 10:20
+- A moving vehicle sends telemetry data, and it suddenly enters a zone without network coverage between 10:00 and 10:20
 - At 10:21, the vehicle is back online.
 It can now send the telemetry for the period of 10:00 - 10:20.
 - The events that happened at 10:00 are processed only at 10:21, i.e. ~20 minutes later.

-### Processing Late Events with a "grace period"
+### Processing late events with a "grace period"
-To account for late events, windows in Quix Streams employ the concept of **"grace period"**.
+To account for late events, windows in Quix Streams employ the concept of a **"grace period"**.

-By default, events that arrive after the maximum observed timestamp passes the window end are dropped from the processing.
+By default, events are dropped (and are not processed) when they arrive after reaching the end of the window.

 But we can tell the window to wait for a certain period before closing itself.
 To do that, you must specify a grace period.

 Example: